oSoWoSo/DistroHopper/README.md

   or command line?...

-## TUI using fzf
+ - TUI using fzf (old video)

 [![tui](https://img.youtube.com/vi/gJ5hqYEskOw/0.jpg)](https://www.youtube.com/watch?v=gJ5hqYEskOw)

-## .Desktop file generator
+ - Desktop(shortcuts) file generator
   It will simple generate .desktop files for every supported and downloaded VM in quickemu.
-  So you can link it anywhere...
+  So you can copy it anywhere...

+ - Set dir where VMs will be stored

+ - Install DistroHopper systemwide

+ - Portable mode (dependecies still must be installed)

+ - Add new operating system to quickget (bit easier)

+ - Copy all downloaded ISOs to destination directory

+ - Translate DistroHopper (Currently supported English and Czech language)

 ---